Space of orders with finite Cantor-Bendixson rank: Introduction

 \section{Introduction}

 Let $G$ be a group and let $<$ be a strict total order on $G$.
 The pair $(G,<)$ is called an \textit{ordered group} if the order $<$ is both left and right invariant, that is, $a<b$ implies $ca<cb$ and $ac<bc$ for all $a,b,c\in G$.
 A group is called an \textit{orderable group} if it admits a strict total order which is bi-invariant.
 We can equivalently define a group $G$ to be orderable if it admits a subset $P\sub G$, called the \textit{positive cone}, satisfying: \begin{enumerate} \item $P \sqcup P^{-1} \sqcup \{1\}= G$; \item $P\cdot P \sub P$; and \item $gPg^{-1}\sub P$ for all $g\in G$. \end{enumerate} There is a correspondence between the orderings and the positive cones of $G$.
 Given an ordering $<$, we can define the set $P=\{g\in G\mid 1<g\}$ to be the positive cone.
 Conversely, given a positive cone $P$, we can define an invariant strict total order on $G$ by the recipe $g<h$ if and only if $g^{-1}h\in P$ for all $g,h\in G$.
-For a reference on ordered groups, see \citet{fuchs1963} and \citet{kokorin1974}.

 We define the \textit{space of orders} of an orderable group $G$, denoted $\X(G)$, to be the set of all positive cones of $G$.
 In notation,

 The space of orders $\X(G)$ is a subspace of $2^G$, where $2^G$ is endowed with the usual product topology.
-In fact, it can be shown that $\X(G)$ is a closed subset of $2^G$ and since $2^G$ is compact, it readily follows that $\X(G)$ is also compact.
+More so, it can be shown that $\X(G)$ is a closed subset of $2^G$ and since $2^G$ is compact, it readily follows that $\X(G)$ is also compact.
+By a slight abuse of notation, we will use the correspondence between positive cones and orderings to write ${<}\in \X(G)$ whenever no confusion will arise from doing so.

 Here is another useful way to describe the topology of $\X(G)$.
 Suppose ${<}$ is an ordering of $G$.
 Consider a finite string of inequalities $g_1< \cdots<g_n$ for $g_i\in G$.
 The set of orderings of $G$ that satisfy these inequalities forms an open neighborhood of $<$ in $\X(G)$.
 More so, the set of all such neighborhoods forms a basis for the topology of $\X(G)$.
 Equivalently, one can multiply the inequalities as necessary and see that a basis for $\X(G)$ consists of all sets of orderings in which some specified finite set of elements of $G$ are all positive.